2024 Solar Incentives Guide for Goshen, OH - Tax Credits & Rebates

 Can I receive incentives both towards the initial cost of solar panels, and later as reimbursement?

-Yes, you can employ multiple types of renewable energy to power your home, such as a combination of geothermal and solar.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of wind and solar.
 You can also combine renewable energy generation with a backup source of non-renewable energy.
-Be sure to discuss your proposed plan with your local Goshen solar installation expert, so that you understand what you'll need and what types of incentives you might or might not qualify for.
+Be sure to discuss your proposed plan with your local Goshen solar installation expert, to get an understanding of what will be needed and what types of incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.